CI/CD for a Pentest VM

 Start by creating an

-ansibledirectory and navigate to itCreate two directories:
+ansibledirectory and navigate to itCreate three directories:

-group_varsandinventoryWe want to create the following structure:
+group_vars,rolesandinventoryWe want to create the following structure:

 First, the

-ansible.cfgThen the main playbook:
+ansible.cfgThen the

-kali.ymlNext we want to add the SSH username and password as variables to the
+tasks/main.yml(ignore the other directories and files as they are all optional):Next we want to add the SSH username and password as variables to the

-group_vars/all.ymlFinally, we define the inventory, where we specify the targets to run our playbook against
+group_vars/all.yml:Finally, we define the inventory, where we specify the targets to run our playbook against

 Run

-echo kali | ansible-playbook --vault-password-file /bin/cat -i inventory/01-staging.yml kali.ymlUsing
+echo kali | ansible-playbook --vault-password-file /bin/cat --limit kali-prod kali.ymlUsing

 /bin/catis a trick to accept the password from the command like.
 Alternatively, use a password file.
-Later, we will replace the password on the command line with a more secure option.
+Later, we will replace the password on the command line with a more secure option.If the playbook succeeds, it should run the

 Finally, what's left is the automation and deployment via GitLab and CI/CD pipelines.